tesaguri/trust.vim/README.md

 Usually however, you may want to manage the plugin with your favorite plugin manager, though I'm not going to enumerate installation instructions for every manager, most of which should be something like `AddOrPlugOrWhatever 'tesaguri/trust.vim'` in your vimrc.
+It is also recommended that you pin the package to a versioned branch (e.g. `v0.1` branch) because I may make changes to the plugin that break your vimrc in a new release.

 ## Setup